theashpandey/practice/README.md

 # Java Coding Problems

-This repository contains 100 basic Java coding problems organized by concept.
-Use this as a guide to practice daily and enhance your Java programming skills.
+This repository contains basic and advance Java & DSA coding problems organized by concept.
+Use this as a guide to practice daily and enhance your programming and problem solving skills using java.

 ---